APIs

 Read hosted project plan, usage, or TURN usageaccount.plan.read-only

-Create managed TURN credentialsnetwork.turn-server-credentials.create
+Create managed TURN credentialsturn.credentials.create

 Mint short-lived delegated tokensaccount.tokens.create